 The LORD's action, toward Ezekiel and his wife, was not harsh (Psa 116:15; Rom 8:28).
 Rather, it was necessary, to cause the people to hear His message.

-Wilt thou not tell us what these [things are] to us, that thou doest [so]?
+19 And the people said unto me, Wilt thou not tell us what these [things are] to us, that thou doest [so]?

 20 Then I answered them, The word of the LORD came unto me, saying,

-ye shall not cover [your] lips, nor eat the bread of men.
+22 And ye shall do as I have done: ye shall not cover [your] lips, nor eat the bread of men.

-23 And your tires [shall be] upon your heads, and your shoes upon your feet:
+23 And your tires [shall be] upon your heads, and your shoes upon your feet: ye shall not mourn nor weep; but ye shall pine away for your iniquities, and mourn one toward another.

-and when this cometh, ye shall know that I [am] the Lord GOD.
+24 Thus Ezekiel is unto you a sign: according to all that he hath done shall ye do: and when this cometh, ye shall know that I [am] the Lord GOD.

 With the destruction of Jerusalem and the death and dispersion of its residents, the captives would be so overwhelmed that they would be unable to grieve for their losses.
 Instead, they would 'pine away' {HB=maqaq, dissolve, melt, decay} in the consequences of their iniquity.
 They would 'mourn' {HB=naham, groan} among others, for there would be no hope and no comforters. cp.
 Deu 28:32-34